cvetomira-xristova/cryptoapp/README.md

 - 💹 Real-time cryptocurrency data and statistics
 - 📈 Detailed information for individual cryptocurrencies
+- 🔍 Search functionality for cryptocurrencies
+- ♾️ Infinite scroll for loading cryptocurrencies
 - 📊 Price history charts with multiple time periods
 - 📰 Latest crypto news with filtering capabilities
 - 📱 Responsive design for all devices
-- 🔍 Search functionality for cryptocurrencies

 ## 🛠️ Tech Stack